-When an Artist register their content with such companies, their content gets fingerprinted and goes into the Content ID database.
-YouTube will then run this database across videos that are submitted to them and sent out a notification if they found a match in their database.
+When an Artist registers their content with such companies, their content are fingerprinted and saved in the Content ID database.
+YouTube will run this database across videos that are submitted to them and send a notification if they find a match in their database.

 How can I resolve this issue?

-If you have purchased the affected piece of content via MotionElements, you can easily resolve it by sending a copy of your receipt and a link to our royalty-free license agreement to YouTube.
+If you have purchased the affected piece of content via MotionElements, you can resolve it by sending a copy of your receipt, your license certificate and a link to our royalty-free license agreement to YouTube.

-Follow through the following simple steps to resolve the issue.
+Here are the steps to resolve the issue:

 Go to "Video Manager" in YouTube

-- Access Video Manager from your YouTube account or click here.
+- Access Video Manager from your YouTube account.